Minitel: Technology

-Minitel used a half-duplex asymmetric data transmission via its modem.
-It downlinked at 1200 bit/s (9 KB/min) and uplinked at 75 bit/s (0.6 KB/min).
-This allowed fast downloads, for the time.
-The system, which came to be known as "1275" was more correctly known as V.23.
-This system had been developed for general-purpose data communications, but was most commonly used for Minitel and equivalent services around the world.
+Minitel used a full-duplex data transmission method facilitated by its modem.
+The downlink operated at a speed of 1200 bit/s (equivalent to 9 KB/min), while the uplink operated at 75 bit/s (equivalent to 0.6 KB/min).
+This configuration enabled relatively swift downloads by the standards of its time.
+Referred to colloquially as "1275", the system was more accurately designated as V.23.
+Originally designed for general-purpose data communications, it found widespread application in Minitel and analogous services worldwide.

 Technically, Minitel refers to the terminals, while the network is known as Télétel.